badamsvt/a1-irenealisjahbana/A1_Irene Alisjahbana.md

 I used Stanford’s ZIP code.
 Based on the images, it can be seen that Stanford has a very high average but has a very low total usage, which is similar to what I would expect.
 This is because Stanford is a campus and not a packed residential area where there would be lots of customers that use energy.
 Because there are not as many residents, the total energy usage is also low.
 But on the other hand, the fact that Stanford doesn’t have as many residents also cause the average energy usage to be really high.

+I don't necessarily agree that a low number of residents with high average energy usage.
+I think a more plausible explanation could be that Stanford students likely perform more energy intensive activities, like research, than the average zip code.

 #### Q9 Any other reactions to completing Pass One?
 What was especially challenging or surprising in the workflow?
 How might you expand on this analysis if you had more time?